-How “Cayendo Hacia Arriba” was made.
+A few highlights of how the book “Cayendo Hacia Arriba” was made.

 Here is my new book on the floor of the print shop waiting to be bound.
 It’s the Spanish edition of the kid’s book, “Falling Uphill: The Secret of Life.”
 I needed to hover over the guys at the print shop because it just wasn’t getting done on schedule.
-Grr!
+Aah!
 And the books need to be on an airplane to Argentina the next day!
 But luckily, it made a fun trip for me.
 I got to take some photos and videos.
 And, I loved watching the book come together.
 There was a team of people working on it.
 One lady had the job to make sure none of the pages were upside down.

-Would you believe they printed enough for 250 extra books just in case there is a mistake in binding?
+Would you believe they printed enough for 250 extra books just in case there is a mistake in the binding?

-In the beginning of the video below, you can see the book at the printer as it is coming off the printing press.
+At the beginning of the video below, you can see the book at the printer as it is coming off the printing press.